nniiicc/API_Documentation_JCDL/Messy_Draft.md

 # Abstract

 Technical documentation is boring.
-It's boring to create, it's boring to find, and it's especially boring to read.
+It's boring to plan, it's boring to create, and it's especially boring to read.
 But, technical documentation is also an incredibly important resource for users and developers of digital libraries.
-This is especially true of large scale digital library initiatives that offer application programming interfaces (APIs) for accessing large, complex corpora of digital objects.
-In this paper we propose evaluation criteria for APIs
+This is especially true of large scale digital library initiatives that offer application programming interfaces (APIs) for accessing large collections of digital artifacts.
+In this paper we propose evaluation criteria for APIs.

 ## Introduction